The Generalized Rank Invariant: M\"obius invertibility, Discriminating Power, and Connection to Other Invariants: Preliminaries

-\begin{proof} By the principle of inclusion and exclusion, we have that The claimed inequalities follow directly from the inequalities in Equation (\ref{eq:rank bounds}). \end{proof}
+\begin{proof} By the principle of inclusion and exclusion, we have that The claimed inequalities follow from the inequalities in Equation (\ref{eq:rank bounds}). \end{proof}

-\begin{remark} By Theorem \ref{thm:sufficient conditions for invertibility} \ref{item:finitely presentable invertible}, we know that a finitely presentable $\R^2$-module is M\"obius invertible over intervals.
-Namely, if $M:\R^2\to \cvec$ is finitely presentable, then there is a discrete grid $G\subset \R^2$ such that the $\Int$-GRI of $M$ can be computed from the $\Int$-GRI of $N:=M\vert_G$.
+\begin{remark} By Theorem \ref{thm:sufficient conditions for invertibility} \ref{item:finitely presentable invertible} and its proof, if $M:\R^2\to \cvec$ is finitely presentable, then there is a discrete grid $G\subset \R^2$ such that the $\Int$-GRI of $M$ can be computed from the $\Int$-GRI of $M\vert_G$.
 The definitions and results in this section pertaining to the ZIB over $\Z^2$ naturally adapt to definitions and results for the setting of finite grids in $\R^2$, and so the ZIB is a useful tool for finitely presentable $\R^2$-modules as well. \end{remark}

+\begin{remark} Generalizing Remark \ref{rem:approximating Int rank invariant via simple zz} and Proposition \ref{prop:approximating zz} to the setting of $\Z^d$-modules for $d\geq 3$ seems difficult, as it is unclear how to define 'tame paths in $\Z^d$' that can bridge between the GRI and the ZIB, as in Proposition \ref{prop:rank via zigzag}.
+This uncertainty is supported by the fact that, for $d\geq 3$, there exists $\catP\in \fint(\Z^d)$ and a $\catP$-module $M$ with $\rk(M)\neq \rk(M_{\Gamma})$ for \emph{every} path $\Gamma$ in $\catP$.\footnote{ The recent work \cite{dey2024computing} utilizes zigzag persistence for computing the generalized rank of a persistence module over a general poset.
+This work is \emph{not} directly applicable to our setting.
+In that work, given a finite poset $\catP$ and a $\catP$-module $M$, the authors consider a path $\Gamma$ that covers $\catP$ and for it they compute a special decomposition of the zigzag module $M_{\Gamma}$ with the goal of determining the generalized rank of $M$.
+This special decomposition contains information that is not detected by $\barc(M_{\Gamma})$.} For example, let $\catP:=\{(x,y,z)\in \Z^3:0\leq x,y,z\leq 1\}$ and consider the $\catP$-module: